Texas Tech University

 STEPP Logo

-STEM Training in Ethics of Publication Practices (STEPP) is a research and training program designed to prepare STEM scholars, and other stakeholders, to navigate the academic publishing terrain—a terrain that presents more options than ever before, but also greater ethical pitfalls.
-STEPP will extend the work that previous individuals and organizations have undertaken to offer guidance on predatory publishing.
-But in addition to practical advice, STEPP will also address the historical, political, and economic aspects of scholarly publishing that are most crucial for maintaining research integrity in STEM disciplines, now and in the future.
-Our ultimate goal is that STEPP will constitute the most comprehensive, systematic, and sustainable resource on predatory publishing to date.
+STEM Training in Ethics of Publication Practices (STEPP) is a National Science Foundation-funding research and training program designed to prepare STEM scholars, and other stakeholders, to navigate the academic publishing terrain—a terrain that presents more options than ever before, but also greater ethical pitfalls.
+STEPP extends the work that previous individuals and organizations have undertaken to offer guidance on predatory publishing.
+But in addition to practical advice, STEPP also addresses the historical, political, and economic aspects of scholarly publishing that are most crucial for maintaining research integrity in STEM disciplines, now and in the future.

 Our research team includes: